 - Be a great listener: This is crucial.
 You can usually tell during your first contact with a trainer – via email, phone or in person – whether he or she is willing to take the time to hear what you have to say.
 If you’re not able to communicate effectively with the trainer, the process will be infinitely more challenging from the start.

-- Use positive methods to address negative behaviors: Anyone can teach a dog to sit, stay or come using positive reinforcement, but it takes a lot more skill, experience and confidence in positive training techniques to modify unwanted negative behaviors like aggression or separation anxiety using positive training.
-This is a key identifier which separates run of the mill trainers (that use both positive and punishment techniques) from truly great positive trainer.
+- Use scientific methods to address negative behaviors: Anyone can teach a dog but it takes a lot more skill, experience and confidence in training techniques to rectify unwanted behaviors like begging, jumping, zoomies, separation anxiety etc. This is a key identifier which separates run of the mill trainers (that use both positive and punishment techniques) from truly great behaviorist- trainer.

 - Want to train the entire household.
 Consistency is a key to effective positive training, so good trainers will usually strongly suggest that if at all possible the entire household be available for at least the early training sessions.
 Doing so ensures that everyone who interacts with the dog will be using a common language and providing a consistent learning experience for the dog.